Set up subscriptions so customers can buy the same product on a recurring basis.

 - Subscription boxes for cosmetics, and other health and beauty items

-- Ongoing services, memberships, and maintenance packages
+- Ongoing services, recurring fees, and maintenance packages

-To offer subscriptions, you must:
+To offer subscriptions, you need to:

 - Be on the Commerce Advanced plan.

-- Enable Customer Accounts.
+- Enable customer accounts.

 Keep in mind